 CAB members serve one two-year term, with the option to renew for one additional term.
 Members of the CAB must be actively engaged in CAB initiatives.
 This includes attending monthly meetings, sitting on at least two committees, productively contributing to discussions and planning sessions, and taking ownership of assignments as needed.

-The next CAB meeting will be held Monday, August 18, 2014 at 6:30 pm at the Anacostia Library located at 1800 Good Hope Place SE, Washington, DC 20020.
+The next CAB meeting will be held Monday, December 15, 2014 at 6:30 pm at the Northeast Library located at 330 7th Street, NE; Washington, DC 20002.
 All CAB meetings are open to the public.

 Nancy Switkes (CAB Co-Secretary)